ericksonl/ericksonl/README.md

 <div align="center">

-  👩🏻‍💻 Fullstack enginner with a love for Data Analytics and JavaScript
+  👩🏻‍💻 Fullstack enginner with a love for Data Analytics, JavaScript, and R

   🏫 Master of Science in Data Analytics (2026)